$\delta$-Forms on Lubin--Tate Space: Introduction

 \subsection{Acknowledgements}

-It is my pleasure to heartily thank J. Anschütz, A. Ducros, W. Gubler, K. Künnemann, Q. Li, P. Scholze and M. Temkin for valuable discussions and correspondence during the preparation of the present article.
+I heartily thank J. Anschütz, A. Ducros, W. Gubler, K. Künnemann, Q. Li, P. Scholze and M. Temkin for valuable discussions and correspondence during the preparation of the present article.
 I am especially thankful for comments by W. Gubler and P. Scholze on earlier versions of this text.
 I am similarly grateful to the two referees for providing numerous valuable suggestions for improvement.

 Furthermore, I would like to thank the Massachussetts Institute of Technology and its staff for offering such a hospitable working environment during my stay in 2019/20, where parts of this project were completed.
 I also thank the DFG (Deutsche Forschungsgemeinschaft) for making my stay possible through grant MI 2591/1-1.